joshydavid/information-security-study-notes/resources/cryptography.md

 **Hashing**

 - Converts data into a fixed-size hash known as digest, irreversible, one-way.
+- Deterministic: same input always produces same output (which is why salt is needed)
+- Fast to compute: efficiently generates a hash
+- Collision resistance: no two inputs should produce the same hash
 - E.g SHA-256
 - Use case
   - Password storage